 You shouldn't be using your usual website because audio files are huge and take up a lot of bandwidth.
 Podcasts can easily exceed your data transfer limit and you'll be charged with a hefty extra fee.
 Also usual web hosting services are not equipped to deliver your podcast file fast enough.
 For these reasons you are highly recommended to sign up with another hosting service especially designed for podcasting.

-You might also think that your podcast will be hosted on iTunes but it's not the case, either.
+You might also think that your podcast will be hosted on Spotify or Apple Podcasts but it's not the case, either.
 When you sign up with a podcast hosting company, you'll be given an RSS feed address, which will look like; myrss.mypodcast.com/myurl.
 You will submit this URL to iTunes, and it will only be available for the listeners to download upon approval by iTunes.

 Recommended Podcast Hosting Services